tobchen/TobyG/README.md

 Mesh batches need a mesh batch renderer created with `TobyG_CreateRetroMeshBatchRenderer()` (for now only a retro style renderer exists) and later destroyed with `TobyG_FreeMeshBatchRenderer()`.
 Do *not* nest renderers.

-Read a mesh batch with `TobyG_ReadMeshBatch(path)` and later free it with `TobyG_FreeMeshBatch(mesh batch)`.
-Find indices of meshes by name using `TobyG_GetMeshBatchIndex(mesh batch, name)`.
+Read a mesh batch with `TobyG_ReadMeshBatch(path)` and later free it with `TobyG_FreeMeshBatch(batch)`.
+Find indices of meshes by name using `TobyG_GetMeshBatchIndex(batch, name)`.

-For rendering in the graphics block start the mesh batch renderer using `TobyG_StartMeshBatchRenderer(renderer)` to then set the mesh batch with `TobyG_SetMeshBatch(mesh batch)` and draw instances by calling `TobyG_DrawMeshBatchAt(instance, index)` and finally stop mesh batch rendering with `TobyG_EndMeshBatchRenderer()`.
+For rendering in the graphics block start the mesh batch renderer using `TobyG_StartMeshBatchRenderer(renderer)` to then set the mesh batch with `TobyG_SetMeshBatch(batch)` and draw instances by calling `TobyG_DrawMeshBatchAt(instance, index)` and finally stop mesh batch rendering with `TobyG_EndMeshBatchRenderer()`.

 #### Full Example

 In this example we load two animated meshes and one mesh batch and render the two animated meshes at two positions each and render two meshes out of the mesh batch at the same position.
 Animated meshes and mesh batch have different textures each.

 So we need: Five instances, two animated meshes, one mesh batch, three textures, one animated mesh renderer, one mesh batch renderer.
 Just for fun, we also set the camera.
-SDL2 is already initialized, a TobyG window is already opened.
+SDL2 is already initialized, a TobyG window is already open.

 	TobyG_MeshRenderer* meshRenderer = TobyG_CreateRetroMeshRenderer();
 	TobyG_MeshBatchRenderer* batchRenderer = TobyG_CreateRetroMeshBatchRenderer();